Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • coffee, cappuccino, coffee latte;

-Useful products for sphenoiditis
+Useful foods for sphenoiditis

-The elements that should be included in the patient's diet are:
+Elements that should be included in the patient’s diet are:

 • minerals;

-• complex carbohydrates ;
+• complex carbohydrates;

 • lactobacilli, bifidobacteria.

-During the period of illness, a person's need for vitamins increases, because they contribute to the normalization of all vital processes of the body.
-The diet of a patient with sphenoiditis should contain foods rich in essential vitamins to fight this disease.
+During the period of illness, a person’s need for vitamins increases, because they contribute to the normalization of all vital processes of the body.
+The diet of a patient with sphenoiditis should contain foods rich in essential vitamins to combat this disease.

-• vitamin B2(improves vision and reduces eye fatigue, takes Active participation in the metabolism of proteins, fats and carbohydrates) - peanuts, almonds, beef, dairy products;
+• vitamin B2(improves vision and reduces eye fatigue, takes active participation in the metabolism of proteins, fats and carbohydrates) – peanuts, almonds, beef, dairy products;

-• vitamin B3 (normalizes the functionality of the digestive system, helps to increase energy in the body) - lean meat, dates, avocados, liver, kidneys;
+• vitamin B3 (normalizes the functionality of the digestive system, helps increase energy in the body) – lean meat, dates, avocados, liver, kidneys;

 • vitamin B4 (promotes the removal of harmful substances from the body, improves concentration, improves mood) – egg yolks, liver, sprouted wheat, peas, lentils, oatmeal;